Heinz Faßmann

 Heinz Faßmann (born 13 August 1955 in Düsseldorf) is an Austrian politician and professor of human geography and land-use planning at the University of Vienna.
 He served as the Minister of Education in the Second Kurz cabinet in the government of Chancellor Sebastian Kurz and the Schallenberg government of Chancellor Alexander Schallenberg.
 He previously served in the same capacity from December 2017 to June 2019: he was succeeded in the post by Martin Polaschek in December 2021.
 Faßmann is considered to be aligned with the Austrian People's Party (ÖVP) but holds no formal party membership or affiliation.

 In 2022, he became the new president of the Austrian Academy of Sciences.

-Early life
+Early life and education

 Heinz Faßmann was born on 13 August 1955 in Düsseldorf, Germany.
 He spent his childhood and adolescence in Vienna.
 Faßmann attended primary school from 1962 to 1966 and grammar school from 1966 to 1974.